Amani Abeid Karume: Political career

 He entered politics in 1990, running for Raha Leo constituency as a Zanzibar Member of Parliament.
 He was thereafter nominated as the Minister of Trade from 1990-1995 by President Salmin Amour.
 In 1995, he was re-elected for the same constituency and thereafter nominated as the Minister of Communication and Transportation.

 Karume, running as CCM presidential candidate for Zanzibar, won 67.04% of the vote in an October 2000 election marred by irregularities and criticized by international observers (although polling on mainland Tanzania was generally praised).
-The controversy on the elections led to massive demonstrations, particularly in the island of Pemba where police opened fire on demonstrators, killing thirteen people.
+The controversy that surrounded the elections led to massive demonstrations, particularly in the island of Pemba where police opened fire on demonstrators, killing thirteen people.

-He was re-elected in the 30 October 2005 election, winning 53.18% of the vote, in another contested election with many irregularities according to the Zanzibar Electoral Commission.
+He was re-elected in the 30 October 2005 election, winning 53.18% of the vote, in another contested election with many irregularities, according to the Zanzibar Electoral Commission.
 Karume is married and is the father of six adult children.
 He is fluent in Swahili and English.

-In late 2009, after the years of reconciliation efforts between CCM and CUF under the framework of "Muafaka" failing, President Karume initiated peace talks with his counterpart, Seif Sharif Hamad of the Civic United Front, CUF.
-It was the first time in the history of "democratic politics" of Zanzibar where the two leaders held dialogue to seek out a long lasting peace solution for the isles.
-The two leaders provided the opportunity to the Zanzibar people to decide on their future destiny and through a referendum conducted in July 2010, the Zanzibari people voted YES to a government of National unity.
-In Nov 2010, after the first internationally declared peaceful and fair democratic elections, President Amani Karume stepped down, handing over to President Ali Mohamed Shein from the triumphant CCM party.
+In late 2009, after years of reconciliation efforts between CCM and CUF under the framework of "Muafaka" failing, President Karume initiated peace talks with his counterpart, Seif Sharif Hamad of the Civic United Front (CUF).
+It was the first time in the history of "democratic politics" of Zanzibar where the two leaders held dialogue to seek a lasting peace solution for the isles.
+The two leaders provided the opportunity to the Zanzibar people to decide on their future destiny and through a referendum conducted in July 2010, the Zanzibari people voted YES to a government of National Unity.
+In November 2010, after the first internationally declared peaceful and fair democratic elections, President Amani Karume stepped down, handing over to President Ali Mohamed Shein from the triumphant CCM party.